chaoss/augur/docs/source/docker/getting-started.rst

 .. note::

-  Make sure your database is configured to listen on all addresses in order to work with the containers.
+  Make sure your database is configured to listen to all addresses to work with the containers.
 These settings can be edited in your ``postgresql.conf``.
-Additionally edit the bottom section of your ``pg_hba.conf`` file with:
+Additionally, edit the bottom section of your ``pg_hba.conf`` file with:

 .. code-block::